-All trainees are independently assessed by the RTITB and will receive an RTITB instructor certificate on successful completion of the course.
-The training provides the qualification for the newly qualified instructor to certify training and instruct both novice and experienced operators.
-On completion of this course participants will be able to:
+The RTITB independently assesses all trainees and will receive an RTITB instructor certificate upon completing the course.
+The training provides the qualification for the newly qualified instructor to certify training and instruct novice and experienced operators.
+On completion of this course, participants will be able to:

 - Plan, prepare and present forklift instruction